apache/mxnet/docs/tutorials/vision/cnn_visualization.md

 ## Building the network to visualize

 Next, we build the network we want to visualize.
 For this example, we will use the [VGG-16](https://arxiv.org/abs/1409.1556) network.
-This code was taken from the Gluon [model zoo](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/gluon/model_zoo/vision/alexnet.py) and refactored to make it easy to switch between `gradcam`’s and Gluon’s implementation of ReLU and Conv2D.
+This code was taken from the Gluon [model zoo](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/gluon/model_zoo/vision/alexnet.py) and refactored to make it easy to switch between `gradcam`'s and Gluon's implementation of ReLU and Conv2D.
 Same code can be used for both training and visualization with a minor (one line) change.

 Notice that we import ReLU and Conv2D from `gradcam` module instead of mxnet.gluon.nn.
 - We use a modified ReLU because we use guided backpropagation for visualization and guided backprop requires ReLU layer to block the backward flow of negative gradients corresponding to the neurons which decrease the activation of the higher layer unit we aim to visualize.
 Check [this](https://arxiv.org/abs/1412.6806) paper to learn more about guided backprop.
-- We use a modified Conv2D (a wrapper on top of Gluon’s Conv2D) because we want to capture the output of a given convolutional layer and its gradients.
+- We use a modified Conv2D (a wrapper on top of Gluon's Conv2D) because we want to capture the output of a given convolutional layer and its gradients.
 This is needed to implement Grad-CAM.
 Check [this](https://arxiv.org/abs/1610.02391) paper to learn more about Grad-CAM.

 When you train the network, you could just import `Activation` and `Conv2D` from `gluon.nn` instead.
 No other part of the code needs any change to switch between training and visualization.